 In India, prospective parents can register with the adoption agency directly.

 Foreign nationals have to register with the Central Adoption Resource Authority (CARA) New Delhi through a recognized agency from their country.

 The social worker of the adoption agency conducts a Home Study of the prospective parents and drafts a report based on it.
 This report is confidential and follows the norms laid down by the Supreme Court of India.
-Once a child is matched to the parents, and the adoptive parents accept the child a pre-adoptive foster care agreement is made.
+Once a child is matched to the parents and the adoptive parents accept the child a pre-adoptive foster care agreement is made.
 Under this agreement, the parents can take the child home.

 Irrespective of their religion Indian parents can be declared as adoptive parents holding the status like biological parents.
 The court procedure takes about four months.

-3 Support for Women in Distress
+3 Support for Pregnant Women in Distress

 Pregnant girls or women in special circumstances are eligible for this support.
 Due to the social stigma attached to pre-marital pregnancy, these women are either ostracized from their community or sent away by their families, until they have delivered the baby.
 In such cases, we provide shelter and care for the duration of their stay.
-Some choose to relinquish the baby, but those, who choose not to, are offered support by way of skill training, counseling or job placement.
+Some choose to relinquish the baby, and those, who choose not to, are offered support by way of skill training, counseling or job placement.